Oldfield Park Junior School (Bath) WW1 Memorial Project

 Standard V Boys Class Photograph

 This photograph from c.1900 was kindly sent by Mr Dexter Smith, grandson of pupil Percy Bainton, who is one of the pictured boys, although Mr Smith does not know which one!
-Neither is the identity of the schoolmaster known.
 Percy was born in 1891 and 'Standard V' would have included boys aged circa 10 years old.
+The schoolmaster is Mr. Skinner (Head of the Boys' School).

 Attendance at South Twerton School stated as: Boys 164; Girls 154; Infants 218.